A pacemaker is a small medical device that’s placed in the chest or abdomen to correct certain heart problems.

 - heart disease

-- other conditions that affect your heart rate
+- other conditions that affect the heart rate

 People who have arrhythmias find their heart beats slower or faster than normal or has an irregular rhythm.
-Their heart may then not be able to pump enough blood to your body.
-This can make you feel tired, shortness of breath, dizzy or faint.
+Their heart may then not be able to pump enough blood to the body.
+This can make them feel tired, short of breath, dizzy or faint.
 It can be dangerous.

 There are other treatments for arrhythmia.
 Your doctor will discuss with you whether a pacemaker is the best treatment for you and your problem.